 Again, it can explicitly checked that the differential of eq.~\eqref{eq:quartic-coincident-root-locus-211} vanishes along the $(3, 1)$ locus and along the $(2, 2)$ locus, which means that the surface defined by eq.~\eqref{eq:quartic-coincident-root-locus-211} is singular there.

 The $(3, 1)$ locus intersects the $(2, 2)$ locus in the $(4)$ locus, where all the roots coincide.
 In the case of the depressed quartic, this means that all the roots vanish (since their sum vanishes).
-In the neighborhood where all four roots coincide the vanishing discriminant locus has a swallow tail singularity.
+In the neighborhood where all four roots coincide the vanishing discriminant locus has a swallow-tail singularity.